Billionaire Steinmetz sues former adviser over Soros link

 It cited damaging timing that coincided with questions from a Guinea government committee about the mine.

-BSGR was awarded the concession to mine half of Simandou in 2008, just months after the license was revoked from Rio Tinto (RIO.L) by the then government of long-ruling leader Lansana Conte.
+BSGR was awarded the concession to mine half of Simandou in 2008, just months after the licence was revoked from Rio Tinto by the then government of long-ruling leader Lansana Conte.
 Conte accused Rio, which initially held all of Simandou, of moving too slowly.

 BSGR was not required to pay any cash up front and was given permission to export via Liberia, a much shorter and less expensive route than exporting across Guinea.
 Critics say that would limit the economic benefits for Guinea.

-But the terms have been widely criticized by advocates of government transparency, who say the authorities should have secured a better deal.
+But the terms have been widely criticised by advocates of government transparency, who say the authorities should have secured a better deal.